 There are almost 2,000 serotypes of the genus Salmonella which live in the intestinal tracts of the infected host.
 Salmonella is rare in cats, however, it is of particular importance because it is a zoonotic disease, which means one that cats can transmit to humans.

 Did you know?

-Salmonella acquired its name from US veterinarian Dr. Daniel Elmer Salmon, which was named in his honor by an assistant, Theobold Smith who first discovered it in 1885.
+Salmonella acquired its name from US veterinarian Dr Daniel Elmer Salmon, which was named in his honour by an assistant, Theobold Smith who first discovered it in 1885.

-Not only did Dr. Salmon give his name to the bacteria, he was awarded the first doctorate of veterinary science in the United States.
+Not only did Dr Salmon give his name to the bacteria, but he was also awarded the first doctorate of veterinary science in the United States.

 Clinical features of salmonella: